MariaDB/MySQL (database service)

 On this page

 Upsun supports both MariaDB and Oracle MySQL to manage your relational databases.
 Their infrastructure setup is nearly identical, though they differ in some features.
-See the MariaDB documentation or MySQL documentation for more information.
+See the MariaDB documentation or the Oracle MySQL Server documentation for more information.

 Supported versions